SQLicious/Steel-Data-SQL-Python-Challenges/Cahllenge 1 Steve's car showroom.md

 # Challenge 1 - Steve's Car Showroom

 ## Intro
 Steve runs a top-end car showroom, but his data analyst has just quit and left him without his crucial insights.
-Can you analyze the following data to provide him with all the answers he requires?
+As an interim Data analyst for Steve, I analyzed the following data to provide him with all the answers he requires.

 ![Case Study Theme](image_file_path.png)
 <!-- Insert an image that accurately captures this case study theme -->